 As a former prosecutor himself, he understands the legal process from both the defense and the prosecution’s perspectives and brings that knowledge and skill to every aspect of the defense strategy.
 He brings a combination of understanding, experience, and smart, aggressive representation to those who have been accused of federal crimes.

 Jason Bassett, Esq. represents clients charged with federal crimes, including white-collar crimes, in Suffolk County, Nassau County, and throughout New York City both at the state and federal court levels.
-If you are in need of an experienced federal criminal defense attorney, call now (631) 259-6060.
+Criminal Attorney Jason Bassett offers experienced legal representation for a variety of criminal cases, including white-collar crime, drug offenses, fraud, money laundering, and more; and we strive to provide our clients with the best possible outcome for their case, while also keeping our fees competitive and affordable.
+Call our phone number at (631) 259-6060 now.

 Schedule a free consultation